 “Infidelity is what most people think of when they think of broken trust in a relationship, but sadly, there are lots of ways to break trust,” says Caldwell.

 Secrets, lies, broken promises, or not meeting expectations can also break your partner’s trust.
-More often than not, it’s the small things that build up over time and can be just as harmful as infidelity.
+More often than not, it’s the small things that build up over time that cause trust issues and this can be just as harmful as infidelity.

 Sharing private information with friends or family members also causes a lot of broken trust in a relationship, says Caldwell.

 “And parenting brings its own pile of betrayal opportunities.
 One parent undermining another, one parent confiding in a child rather than their partner, or one parent sharing personal material with a child without the other parent knowing are other ways that trust can be destroyed in a relationship.”

 Repairing trust after hurting your partner’s feelings in this way can be difficult, especially as it requires you to let go of your resentment over the issue and forgive your partner.